haaspt/PollTrack/README.md

 #PollTrack
-A utility for scraping poll data for the 2016 presidential election from Real Clear Politics
+A utility for scraping poll data for the 2016 presidential election from Huffington Post Pollster